zanbaldwin/zanbaldwin.github.io/content/posts/what-is-symfony/index.md

 ## Framework

 The framework is a methodology (or "assembly guide") for web applications built on top of the components as glue-code to bring them all together in a structured approach.

-Efficiently and effectively guaranteeing stability, maintainability and upgradability of complex applications.
+It efficiently and effectively guarantees stability, maintainability and upgradability of complex applications.

 # Philospohy

-Its philosophy is: embracing and promoting professionalism, best practices, standardization and interoperability of applications.
+The philosophy of Symfony is to embrace and promote professionalism, best practices, standardization and interoperability of applications.

 ## Community

 Symfony is a huge and diverse community of over 600,000 developers across 120 countries.
 It is committed to fostering an open and welcoming environment for everyone, with an appropriate Code of Conduct, Diversity Initiative, support system, user groups, and 9 conferences a year spread across 4 continents.

 # Structure

-Symfony has a very simple file structure
+A Symfony application has a very simple file structure.

 ```
 ├ bin                Binary executables